woolly-of-cv/pytorch-lib/woollylib/annotation/yolov3/README.md

 The goal is to create text files in darknet yolo format that will be fed to training to the CNN.
 Below is explained pretty much how to use the functionalities.

+**Disclaimer:** Credits to ManivannanMurugavel, you can find his repo here [Yolo-Annotation-Tool-New](https://github.com/ManivannanMurugavel/Yolo-Annotation-Tool-New-).
+Current code here is somewhat a correction of his repo.

 Create a folder names `Images` and put all image files in this folder make sure images are `.jp*g` format

 Before starting to annotate change image size to default size images.